women entrepreneur asian

 Having a stable and secure job, and rising up the corporate ladder is seen as the ideal career graph for women from the Indian subcontinent, but the vast potential in the U.S. is attracting an increasing number of female entrepreneurs.

-Many South Asian women businesses have been inspired by role models, such as Durreen Shahnaz, the first Bangladeshi-origin woman to attend the Wharton Business School.
+Many South Asian women have been inspired by role models, such as Durreen Shahnaz, the first Bangladeshi-origin woman to attend the Wharton Business School.
 In 1999, Shahnaz started an online marketplace.
 After the 2008 financial crisis, she founded Impact Investment Exchange (Asia), the world’s first social stock exchange, to help social enterprises and non-profits to raise funds.

 Makers and breakers